Dacia Maraini

 The SITE Teaching Program in Italy (Post Graduation)

-• Allegra Flechter: "After graduation, I spent two incredible years of my life in Milan, in northern Italy, with the SITE Program.
+• Allegra Flechter '12: "After graduation, I spent two incredible years of my life in Milan, in northern Italy, with the SITE Program.
 Once past the initial culture shock and homesickness, I found myself right at home in this simultaneously busy and laid-back city.
 I had to decide to push past my comfort zone in many areas, and the resulting personal growth was more than worth it.
 Italy takes a combination of diligent preparation and winging it, and you have to be okay with things not going as planned.
 I became a natural at lazy strolls, ice-cream in hand of course, marveling again and again at the incredible architecture and landscaping around me.
 I met friends who have become family, I tried incredible cuisine, I am now a bit of a fashionista, and I have a repertoire of wonderful experiences I love telling my students of Italian.
 Nothing worth anything comes easy, but considering how incredible Milan was, my time there just might be the exception."

-• Cindy Columbus: "I worked at a high school called Istituto Salvador Allende in Milan.
+• Cindy Columbus '14: "I worked at a high school called Istituto Salvador Allende in Milan.
 My job was to encourage speaking as much as possible in the classroom with dialogues, debates, games, discussions, etc. I think the best lesson I did was one in which I brought in a bunch of clothing and had the students create and act out dialogues as if they were at a store shopping.
 Outside of the classroom, I found that one challenging aspect of participating in SITE was building up my social life.
-Starting off, the only person my age that I knew was the other American teaching assistant at my school and my only commitment was the 12 hours of teaching required each week by the program.
+Starting off, the only person my age that I knew was the other American teaching assistant at my school, and my only commitment was the 12 hours of teaching required each week by the program.
 Some of the things that I did to change this were: 1) Joining a local gym.
 2) Seeking out opportunities for giving private lessons.
 3) Contacting and meeting up with other SITE assistants placed in Milan.
 4) Looking for and attending events to meet locals.
 (Every Thursday, I went to a popular English-speaking happy hour at a bar and always met lots of Italians there.)
 There are plenty of ways to build a community in the city you're placed in.
 You just have to put in the effort!
 Overall, I really enjoyed my year in Milan and would be happy to answer any questions people have about my experience."
 Click here for more!

 Stories by Alumnae